DON'T MISS A NEW LISTING AGAIN!

 What do you do for training?

 In the morning around 5:30, my dog, one of my kids, and I go to Cienega High School.
 I wear a pack weighted down to about 80lbs and hit the bleachers.
-Then in the afternoon I run around 5 miles and do heavy weight training for about an hour afterward.
+Then in the afternoon I alternate between weight training, pack training, and interval running.
 I also try to do some sort of climbing on the weekend.

 What is Fisher House?